stripe/stripe-terminal-react-native/README.md

 ## Usage example

 Stripe Terminal SDK provides dedicated hook which exposes bunch of methods and props to be used within your App.
-Moreover, you have an access to the internal state of SDK that contain information about the current connection, discovered readers and loading state.
+Additionally, you have access to the internal state of SDK that contains information about the current connection, discovered readers and loading state.

-Alternatively, you can import all of the functions directly from the module but keep in mind that you will loose an access to the SDK state.
+Alternatively, you can import all of the functions directly from the module but keep in mind that you will loose the access to the SDK state.

 ```tsx
 // Screen.ts